up-n-atom/8311/docs/posts/was-110-mulicast-upgrade-and-community-firmware-recovery.md

 #### Reset

 !!! note "Previous settings will be backed up and stored in `/ptconf`."
-    It may be advisable to reflash afterwards with a regular image as your settings may accidentally be restored back to their defaults if the backup file isn't present or removed.
+    It is advisable to reflash with a regular image afterward, as your settings may be unintentionally restored to their defaults if the backup file is not present or has been removed.

 1. Remove the [WAS-110]